Gerw88/OpenCNC.ninja/Documentation/First Draft.md

 Let’s take a look at the forces evolved with a do it yourself CNC router gantry

-Side view of a typical CNC router gantry.
+~~Image Link Here.
+Side view of a typical CNC router gantry.~~

 We will briefly cover the following (A full technical explanation of CNC Router Forces will be covered in a separate document).
-Center of gravity/mass
+- Center of gravity/mass
-Forces
+- Forces
-Moment
+- Moment

 Let’s identify the labels above:
-D1 = the distance between the cutting tool (the router bit) and the center between the two Y-axis linear bearing rods/rails (D3).
+- D1 = the distance between the cutting tool (the router bit) and the center between the two Y-axis linear bearing rods/rails (D3).
-D2 = distance between lead screw/ linear bearings and the bottom Y-axis linear bearing rail/rod.
+- D2 = distance between lead screw/ linear bearings and the bottom Y-axis linear bearing rail/rod.
-D3 = distance between the lower and upper Y-axis linear bearing rods/rails.
+- D3 = distance between the lower and upper Y-axis linear bearing rods/rails.
-D4= distance between the 2 linear bearings that sit on the X-axis linear bearing rods/rails.
+- D4= distance between the 2 linear bearings that sit on the X-axis linear bearing rods/rails.

 Now we will look at the forces evolved.
 This is the short answer (summary, the full technical explanation of CNC Router Forces will be covered in a separate document)

-When we design or build the CNC router, keep the following in mind:
+###When we design or build the CNC router, keep the following in mind:

-Try and keep the distance between the X-axis lead screw and linear bearings, as close as possible to the bottom Y-axis linear bearing rods/rails.
+- Try and keep the distance between the X-axis lead screw and linear bearings, as close as possible to the bottom Y-axis linear bearing rods/rails.
 Or as close to the center distance between the top and bottom Y-axis linear rods/rails.
 (Minimize D2).
-Keep the spindle plunge arm on the Z-axis assembly as short as possible and make that arm out of rigid material to prevent flexing.
+- Keep the spindle plunge arm on the Z-axis assembly as short as possible and make that arm out of rigid material to prevent flexing.
 A normal Z-axis arm travel is anywhere from 75 to 150mm.
 (Minimize D1).
-Calculate or estimate where the center of gravity of the gantry will be located, including the spindle.
+- Calculate or estimate where the center of gravity of the gantry will be located, including the spindle.
 Design the gantry side arms to compensate and place the center of gravity (CG) between the front and back X-axis linear bearings per arm.
 (CG should be located at ½ D4 and as close to X-axis lead screw as possible).
-Maximize the distance between the upper and lower Y-axis linear bearing rods/rails but still allow for clearance under the bottom rod/rail for your max Z travel.
+- Maximize the distance between the upper and lower Y-axis linear bearing rods/rails but still allow for clearance under the bottom rod/rail for your max Z travel.
 (Maximize D3).

-Other considerations
+###Other considerations
 A good gantry design is one of the most crucial factors for a quality CNC router.
 As with all CNC routers, budget is a concern which means material are also a concern.
 Try and visualize and estimate the forces involved and make our CNC router design work with the materials we decide to use.

 Topics such as lead screw placement, motor placement, linear bearing attachments, etc. will be discussed further into this document, as they are all important consideration with CNC router project.

-The Z-axis assembly
+###The Z-axis assembly
 Below you can see two examples of Z-axis assemblies with the Y-Axis CNC Router Gantry in the background.

 It is important to consider the forces that are involved.
 That way, we can adjust our design and verify that it will meet our design requirements.
 However, in order to design and build our machine to meet our requirements, you first need to understand the forces involved.

+~~Image Link Here~~

-Forces on the Z- Axis Assembly
+Forces on the Z- Axis Assembly.

 Let’s interpret the above image.

 The following explains the dimensions:
-D1 = the vertical distance between the upper and lower Y-axis linear bearing rods/rails.
+- D1 = the vertical distance between the upper and lower Y-axis linear bearing rods/rails.
-D2 = the vertical distance between the upper and lower sets of Z-axis linear bearings.
+- D2 = the vertical distance between the upper and lower sets of Z-axis linear bearings.
-D3 = the length of the spindle attachment plunge arm.
+- D3 = the length of the spindle attachment plunge arm.
-D4 = the width of the Z-axis assembly.
+- D4 = the width of the Z-axis assembly.
-D5 = the horizontal distance between the Z-axis linear bearing rods/rails.
+- D5 = the horizontal distance between the Z-axis linear bearing rods/rails.
-D6 = the thickness of the plunge arm
+- D6 = the thickness of the plunge arm
-D7 = the distance between the cutting force (approx., tip of the cutting tool) and 1/2 D2.
+- D7 = the distance between the cutting force (approx., tip of the cutting tool) and 1/2 D2.

 Now that we understand what the dimensions are, let’s analyze the forces and moments.
 Forces and Moments on the Z-Axis Assembly